aristanetworks/anta/docs/getting-started.md

 ## Installation

-The easiest way to intall ANTA package is to run Python (`>=3.9`) and its pip package to install:
+The easiest way to install ANTA package is to run Python (`>=3.9`) and its pip package to install:

 ```bash
 pip install anta
 ```

-For more details about how to install package, please see the [requirements and intallation](./requirements-and-installation.md) section.
+For more details about how to install package, please see the [requirements and installation](./requirements-and-installation.md) section.

 ## Configure Arista EOS devices